otabekakbaroff/Front-End/business-card/NOTES.md

 -Those that like, grab user card
 -User changes profile information (each user has ability to mute)

-//Things that MIGHT need to be tracked
+//Things that MIGHT need to be tracked ---possible Stretch *posts
-*posts
 *posts likes
 *posts comments